 \subsection{Contributions}

 In this paper, we study how generative graph expansion can be embedded in the sequential decision-making loop to tackle the limited observability of the disease network and data limitations.
-Specifically, our contributions are: \\ \textbf{1)} We formalize our real-life HIV testing setting in a new sequential decision-making problem on incrementally revealed graphs that also captures other applications beyond our own. \\ \textbf{2)} We introduce a new approach called Policy-Embedded Graph Expansion (PEGE) for solving sequential decision-making problems on incrementally revealed graphs.
+Specifically, our contributions are:\\ \textbf{1)} We formalize our HIV testing setting into a new sequential decision-making problem on incrementally revealed graphs, which has applications beyond HIV testing. \\ \textbf{2)} We introduce a new approach called Policy-Embedded Graph Expansion (PEGE) for solving sequential decision-making problems on incrementally revealed graphs.
 PEGE is the first approach to this class of problems that directly embeds a generative graph expansion model into the sequential decision-making policy loop, enabling intelligent decisions that respect network uncertainty without requiring full topological accuracy on hidden network reconstruction.
 PEGE is well suited for problems with data limitations and/or high variance in the realization of the unobservable graph. \\ \textbf{3)} We further propose Dynamics Driven Branching (DDB), a new generative graph expansion model tailored to data-scarce settings where forest topologies occur naturally, e.g., our network referral system, that trains without graph-level supervision and supports decision-making in PEGE.
-DDB is a hybrid diffusion and Gaussian Process Regression (GPR) model that learns to capture the node-to-node dynamics that drive variation in the unobservable portion of the network. \\ \textbf{4)} We empirically evaluate our approach (PEGE + DDB), along with several baseline algorithms.
-We show that our approach outperforms all baselines on real-world HIV networks.
-We also provide additional experiments that highlight the tradeoffs such as computing resources vs. decision quality as well as exploration vs. exploitation that drive the performance of our approach.
+DDB is a hybrid diffusion and Gaussian Process Regression (GPR) model that learns to capture the node-to-node dynamics that drive variation in the unobservable portion of the network. \\ \textbf{4)} We empirically evaluate our approach (PEGE + DDB), along with several baseline algorithms, showing that it outperforms all baselines on real-world HIV networks.
+We also provide additional experiments that highlight key tradeoffs that drive solution quality.